XristosAndreopo/weather-forecast-data-app1/README.md

 ### Built With
 This project was build with:
 1) Pycharm
-2) and Streamlit
+2) Streamlit
-3) Build with MVC architecture:
+3) Build with MVC architecture

 ###  Model-View-Controller (MVC):
 weather_app/<br />